FernleafSystems/Shield-Security-for-WordPress/readme.txt

 > Why take the risk?
 >
 > Download and install Shield now for FREE so that you have the most powerful WordPress security system working for you and protecting your site.

+= The New Shield Pro =

+From November 2017, Shield Security now has a Pro version for those that need to take their Security to the next level.

+> <strong>The Pro Extras</strong>:
 >
-> <strong>Shield + iControlWP</strong><br />
-> If you have multiple sites, then Shield [combined with iControlWP](http://icwp.io/shld8), takes the pain out of managing your websites, and covers your security, daily backup (and restore), and updating plugins/themes

-= The New Shield Pro =

-From November 2017, Shield Security now has a Pro version.

-For just $1/month:

-1. Exclusive Pro customer email support.
+> 1. Exclusive customer email support.
-1. Plugin Vulnerability Scanner.
+> 1. Plugin Vulnerability Scanner.
+> 1. Plugin / Themes Hack Detection Scanner.
+> 1. More Frequent Scans - as often as every hour.
+> 1. Protection for your WooCommerce customers (incl.
+Easy Digital Downloads & BuddyPress)
+> 1. Remember-Me 2-Factor Authentication.
+> 1. Powerful Password Policies.
-1. Import/Export of options across sites.
+> 1. Import/Export of options across sites.
-1. Protect WooCommerce login and user registration, along with other 3rd party plugins e.g. Easy Digital Downloads, BuddyPress.
-1. Improved Audit Trail logging
+> 1. Improved Audit Trail logging
-1. Exclusive early access to new security features
+> 1. Exclusive early access to new security features
-1. Text customisations for visitors.
+> 1. Text customisations for your visitors.
-1. No manual Pro plugin downloads - we handle this all for you automatically.
+> 1. No manual Pro plugin downloads - we handle this all for you automatically.
+> 1. No license keys to manage - it's all automatic!
-1. (coming soon) White Labelling
+> 1. (coming soon) White Labelling
-1. (coming soon) Improved performance
-1. (coming soon) Statistics and Reporting
+> 1. (coming soon) Statistics and Reporting
-1. (coming soon) Select individual automatic plugin updates
+> 1. (coming soon) Select individual automatic plugin updates

-Learn more and go Pro at [our One Dollar Plugin store](http://icwp.io/ab).
+Learn more on going Pro at [our One Dollar Plugin store](http://icwp.io/ab).

 = Our Mission =